 Go on the South Coast of Iceland tour and see its natural wonders!
 Think black sand beaches, glacier lagoons, waterfalls, ice caps, mountains, volcanoes, wildlife, and more.
-It’s a heavy day tour so I do recommend doing the south coast in two days at least!
+It’s a heavy day tour from Reykjavik, so I do recommend doing the south coast in two days at least!

 1) Vík í Mýrdal